treelogic-swe/aws-mock/README.md

 aws-mock
 ========

-A lightweight Java-based mock of essential AWS services.
+A lightweight, very modular Java-based mock of essential AWS services, for testing purposes.